Trustee Pay, Costs, and the Bond Default

 A.R.S. § 14-9114What This Means in Practice

-Second, the trustee may elect to take reasonable compensation for their services each year.
-This election is noncumulative, meaning the trustee cannot skip a year and then claim double the following year.
-The election must be made within six months after the calendar year ends.
-What counts as "reasonable" depends on the complexity of the trust and the work involved.
+Second, the trustee may choose to take fair pay for their services each year.
+This choice is noncumulative, so the trustee cannot skip a year and then claim double the next year.
+The trustee must make this choice within six months after the calendar year ends.